 The cruise control is true cruise control; when you set the cruise at your desired speed the bike will try and maintain that speed.
 Of course if you’re going uphill it may not be able to maintain that speed, but it will try!

 The cruise control is easily deactivated by; squeezing either brake lever (the brake itself does not have to engage); twisting the throttle; or pushing the cruise control button again.
 It was very easy to tap the brake levers and shut the cruise down.
 It never felt dangerous to me.

 When adding assist, the throttle had a little bit of a lag before it really kicked in so it was kind of hard to gauge exactly how much assist you would get at the beginning.
 After some miles on the bike you can gauge where on the twist of the throttle you will want to be.
 It would be nice to have more responsive throttle.

-48 volt 15 amp hour lithium ion battery is an amazingly large battery and as you will see below, my range test with light pedaling netted 33+ miles with around 2600+ ft of total climbing.
+The ODK goes the distance!
+The 48 volt 15 amp hour lithium ion battery is an amazingly large battery and as you will see below, my range test with light pedaling netted 33+ miles with around 2600+ ft of total climbing.
 That is a lot of range and with more pedaling and less climbing the bike could get a bit more mileage from a charge.
 It further proves the useful utility of the ODK for commutes, errand running, restaurant delivery, etc.

 Tora designed the ODK with this large pack so that you can do long trips but also to extend the overall life of the battery pack.
 Tora found that some riders may only ride 15 miles per day.
 In that case if you recharge the battery after only 15 miles of use, the overall effect is that you will get many more trips out of the overall battery cycle life (cycle = full discharge and recharge).
 In addition when the pack has dropped down to 80% of its capacity, after 500 to 700 full cycles, the range will still be pretty good.
 This goes along with Tora’s vision of making a reliable bike that will last for many miles.